 To explain, dogs are omnivores, which mean they can eat meat, fruit and vegetables, all things sourced in the wild.

 Ingredients like maize, soy, barley and wheat create bulk to dog food and are inexpensive.
 However, a dog’s digestion is not equipped to break down and metabolize complex carbohydrates and cereal grains.

 Whilst many dogs appear to do okay with a diet containing grain, most will thrive on nutrition with higher meat content.

-Veterinarians and food manufacturers are discovering that grain free dog food can be problematic for some dogs, causing allergies and other health problems, which we will discuss later in this article.
+Veterinarians and food manufacturers are discovering that grain free dog food can be problematic for some dogs, causing food allergies and other health problems, which we will discuss later in this article.

 Grain free dog food contains NO grains.
 With no grains added, dog food manufacturers replace the bulking ingredients with a higher content of meat, fruit, potatoes or other vegetables.

 What grains are in dog food?

 The most common grains in dog food are:

 Does grain free mean carb free?